aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/webextensiontaskpane/_index.md

 ### setWebExtension(WebExtension) {#setWebExtension-webextension-}

+<b>@deprecated.</b> Please use the 'webExtension' property instead.
 Gets and sets the web extension part associated with the taskpane instance

 ```javascript
 setWebExtension(value: WebExtension) : void;